 \section{Continuity and Invariance}

-In this section, we establish the fundamental continuity and invariance properties of the windowed and nonwindowed scattering transform.
-In Section \ref{sec: nonexpansive}, we show that both the windowed and nonwindowed scattering transforms are Lipschitz continuous with respect to additive noise, and then, in Section \ref{sec: inveq}, we establish invariance and equivariance properties for the scattering transforms under certain group actions.
+In this section, we establish the fundamental continuity and invariance properties of the windowed and non-windowed scattering transform.
+In Section \ref{sec: nonexpansive}, we show that both the windowed and non-windowed scattering transforms are Lipschitz continuous with respect to additive noise, and then, in Section \ref{sec: inveq}, we establish invariance and equivariance properties for the scattering transforms under certain group actions.